 Tight, itchy, dry skin is a common occurrence during the winter months, but now that spring is on the verge, why hasn’t your skin sprung back to a dewier, more moisturized state?
 (Oily-skinned friends, feel free to stop rolling your eyes now.)

 Dry Skin vs. Dehydrated Skin

 First, some basic skin science.
 There are numerous layers of water-based cells that make up our skin.
 An acidic mix of oily lipids and waxes, mostly sebum and sweat, protects the top layer of skin.
-Dry or dehydrated skin becomes an issue when the top layer, the stratum corneum, is damaged.
+Dry or dehydrated skin becomes an issue when the top layer, the stratum corneum, is damaged and moisture escapes.
 How this top layer is left vulnerable is what differentiates dry skin from dehydrated skin.

 Since the issue with dry skin is based on a lack of protective oils, replenishing and substituting for that layer is the best way to treat and relieve dryness.
-King recommends nourishing dry skin with oil-based products and explains that for drier skin issues, regular oil massages are key to stimulating dermal activity.
-“It’s really about the percentage of emollients and oils one uses, and going for a water-in-oil emulsion (heavier cream) rather than an oil-in-water emulsion (lotion).”
+It is recommended to nourish dry skin with oil-based products, and for drier skin issues, regular oil massages are key to stimulating dermal activity.